quangloc99/quangloc99.github.io/_posts/2022-03-09-polygon-codeforces-tutorial.md

 To see them in details, let's move on the following part.

-## The statement
+## Adding the problem statement
-In the General Info page, there are also input boxes for the input/output files, the time and memory limits.
+Before adding the problem statement, notice that in the General Info page, there are also input boxes for the input/output files, the time and memory limits.
 In the original problem, the time limit is $2s$, and the rest are the same, so we should now change the time to $2000ms$. **Remember to press `Save`**.

 {% include image.html caption="Input boxes for IO files, time and memory limit" alt="input-boxes-for-io-files-time-and-memory-limit"
 file="polygon-problem-general-info-limits.png" width="16cm" %}

+### The statement page

 By clicking the `Statement` option in the head bar, a page asking us to choose the language for statement will appear.
 We can choose English and put the